nanobox-io/nanobox-docs/source/app-config/environment-variables.html.md

 ```

 ## Custom Environment Variables
-Custom environment variables can be added to your production app through your dashboard, or to both production and local dev apps using the [Nanobox CLI](/cli/).
+Custom environment variables can be added to your production app through your dashboard, or to both production and local dev apps using the Nanobox CLI's ['evar' command](/cli/evar/).

 ### Adding Environment Variables in the Dashboard
 Environment variables can be added in your dashboard under Dev Config > Environment Variables.
 Simply add a key and a value, then save.